 Passing the swag test

 Next up, we started by applying the brand to different things to make it feel real.
 How might the brand behave on old-school printed-out posters?
 How about in new-school animated GIFs?
 We could write a whole article about the science of applying your brand to mock-ups of water bottles and sweatshirts.
 But let’s leave it at this: One of the truest ways to evaluate employer branding is by asking designers, “Hey, would you wear this swag?”

 We then gathered feedback from our design leaders and brand guardians.
 And with approval on the horizon, we dove into iteration mode.
 After a few more rounds of review, we’d done it: Spotify Design was rebranded!

 To solidify and celebrate our decisions, we made a brand book and cranked out some practical assets.
 Because a brand is nothing without a slick Google Slides template!
 We also began a communications plan to let our designers know about the changes we made and how to find the tools to put the new brand into action.

 We see our new brand as a unifying starting point, not a complete toolkit of immovable assets.
 Why?
 Because we know designers like to play.
 We invited them to do so by creating their own brand DNA to be added to our asset library.
 We also kicked off a swag competition, promising that the winning piece of hot design fire would be produced.
 Check out some of the swaggiest ideas below:

 The adventure continues...

 So we had a new brand, and we thought it looked really nice in a variety of places.
 But there was one especially important place that needed our attention: the Spotify.Design website.
-Tune in soon for the second half of our rebrand adventure, in which we’ll talk about how our newly minted brand inspired the creation of the internet webzone you’re currently beholding.
+Tune in for the second half of our rebrand adventure, where we talk about how our newly minted brand inspired the creation of the internet webzone you’re currently beholding.